 Widespread showers and thunderstorms impacted the Neuse River basin over a nearly 48-hour period as the storm's western side circulated through the middle of the basin.
 Areas near Smithfield, Goldsboro, and Kinston experienced significant rainfall.
 CoCoRaHS rain gage stations near Goldsboro, Kinston, and New Bern, reported 13.3-, 16.5-, and 8.5-inches, respectively (SC ACIS, 2022).
-State-wide precipitation totals for Hurricane Matthew, as reported by NWS, is shown in Figure 16.
+State-wide precipitation totals for Hurricane Matthew, as reported by the National Weather Service, is shown in Figure 14.

-Figure 16.
+Figure 14.
 National Weather Service - Hurricane Matthew Precipitation

-USGS reported new streamflow peaks of record for stream gages located at Neuse River near Goldsboro, NC (02089000) and Neuse River at Kinston, NC (02089500) (USGS, 2016).
-The stage-only stream gage at Smithfield, NC (02087570), set a new peak record from Hurricane Matthew, which exceeded the previous record set from Hurricane Floyd in 1999.
-The peak stage and discharge recorded at the Clayton stream gage (02087500) during the event were the second highest in the period of regulated record since the 1984 water year.
+USGS reported new streamflow peaks of record for stream gages located at Neuse River near Goldsboro, NC (ID 02089000) and Neuse River at Kinston, NC (ID 02089500) (USGS, 2016).
+The stage-only stream gage at Smithfield, NC (ID 02087570), set a new peak record from Hurricane Matthew, which exceeded the previous record set from Hurricane Floyd in 1999.
+The peak stage and discharge recorded at the Clayton stream gage (ID 02087500) during the event were the second highest in the period of regulated record since the 1984 water year.
 Its highest observations were set during Hurricane Floyd in 1999.